 Delaying payment is not a solution.
 You are likely to face tax penalties that simply magnify the original tax problem.
 Ultimately you could face legal action.
 Instead, you need to take an active approach to dealing with your tax problem.

 Contact the HMRC business payment support service on 0300 200 3835 as soon as possible.
-You may be able to negotiate a payment schedule to help you overcome your tax problem.
+You may be able to negotiate a payment schedule to help you overcome your tax payment problems.

 Of course, the best solution is to avoid tax problems in the first place.
 Effective tax compliance systems can provide early warning of upcoming tax bills and your overall cash flow position, giving you more time to deal with any cash flow shortfall.